DNSKT/Discord-shell/README.md

 # Discord-shell
-reverse shell on discord bot (STILL IN DEVELPMENT)
+reverse shell on discord bot (STILL IN DEVELOPMENT)